 Dr. Keith L. Somerville was named Senior Pastor on July 1, 2019.
 He is the husband of Mrs. Jessica Somerville.
 Under Pastor Keith's leadership, Riverside has revived to become one of the great beacons of light in Third Ward and beyond.
-With the resurgence of the Outreach ministry, Riverside provides hundreds of meals to deserving families in partnership with the Houston Food Bank and Be A Champion INc. We also continue to share free groceries and health nutrition classes with the Food for Change Food Market as well as host Community Health Worker classes in collaboration with the University of Houston Honors College.
+With the resurgence of the Outreach ministry, and several community partners, Riverside provides hundreds of meals to deserving families every month.
+We also continue to share health nutrition classes through the Food for Change Food Market and host Community Health Worker classes in collaboration with the University of Houston Honors College.
 In 2019, we launched a partnership with Texas Southern University to provide free parenting classes for the community.
 Riverside also has several new initiatives, including the drive-thru vaccine clinics with the Texas Annual Conference Church and Community Health Initiative and Thompson Elementary.
 In addition, Dr. Somerville works with the University of Houston School of Medicine, serving on their Institutional Review Board to represent the Third Ward Community.
 In the Fall of 2020, Riverside plans to partner with Generation One to launch a Children's Center on campus.
 Riverside also hopes to provide mental health resources through Riverside C.A.R.E.S. in the Fall of 2023.

 Riverside United Methodist church was founded on June 25, 1939 by a group of 21 people living in the Riverside and University Oaks area.
 Services were initially led by Rev. Harry Rankin at Sutton Elementary School.

 In 1939, Rev. Robert E. Goodrich, Jr. was appointed Riverside’s first full-time minister.